Aeration nourishes the soil and this will help you achieve a green lawn.

-Colorado is not the easiest for our lawns, plants and trees to flourish on their own.
+Colorado is not the easiest place for our lawns, plants, and trees to flourish on their own.
 There are a few ways to help, and aeration may be an option available to help rebuild or maintain healthy lawns.

 What is Aeration and How Does it Work

-How does aeration work?
-Is there a machine or a manual tool perhaps?
-The answer is simple.
-Both exist.
-The type of probe on the machine or tool also makes a difference.
+Aeration is performed with different kinds of aerators.
+There are two main types.
 For instance, some simply have a stake that punches holes in the ground.
-The other type pictured on the right is a hollow probe that removes soil cores from the ground, which some experts believe allow for better water and nutrient movement and absorption.
+The other pictured on the right is a hollow probe that removes soil cores from the ground, which some experts believe allows for better water and nutrient movement and absorption.

 If you enjoy do-it-yourself projects, you can buy a tool and do it yourself, and this is only recommended if you follow safety recommendations.
 It may take some or all of your day off, but if you enjoy outdoor lawn care work, you can get outside and spend some time improving your yard.
-However, if you don’t have the time or energy to spend on your lawn, you can hire a insured and certified tree service to do this for you.
+However, if you don’t have the time or energy to spend on your lawn, you can hire an insured and certified tree service to do this for you.

 Aeration breaks up the soil and allows nutrients to reach the plant root zone.
-Not only is this beneficial for grass, but it is also beneficial for trees needing extra nourishment.
+Not only is this beneficial for grass, but it is also beneficial for trees needing the extra nourishment.